A new law could make mortgage qualification easier.

 Many banking and financial industry experts are enthusiastic about the changes to come.
 For smaller banks whose lending has been limited by the regulations, the repeal is long overdue.
 The repeal is expected to pass through Congress, with slight modifications still a possibility.

 “Small banks have carried a disproportionate regulatory burden under Dodd-Frank.
-We welcome legislation that would provide us the opportunity to better serve our customers in underserved communities,” said Daniel C. Diaddigo, Director of CBC National Bank Mortgage National Retail Group.
+We welcome legislation that would provide us the opportunity to better serve our customers in underserved communities,” said Daniel C. Diaddigo, Director of First Federal Bank Mortgage National Retail Group.

-CBC National Bank Mortgage is dedicated to providing exceptional service, to fulfill the mortgage needs of the communities we serve.
+First Federal Bank Mortgage is dedicated to providing exceptional service, to fulfill the mortgage needs of the communities we serve.
 Our staff consists of experienced mortgage banking professionals who are committed to providing extraordinary customer service, plus the convenience of a personal touch to every loan.
-CBC National Bank Mortgage can provide you with the best innovations in the mortgage industry because we offer a variety of loan program options to meet your needs.
+First Federal Bank Mortgage can provide you with the best innovations in the mortgage industry because we offer a variety of loan program options to meet your needs.

 Our employees are active members of the community that care about you and your neighbors.
 So if you are looking for a mortgage company with a long record of dependable mortgage banking, and an even longer list of satisfied customers, then be sure and look our way!

-CBC National Bank offers a whole new way of doing home loans, with an attitude that is as independent as you.
-If you plan to purchase a home soon, contact CBC National Bank for more details about our mortgage lending programs.
+First Federal Bank offers a whole new way of doing home loans, with an attitude that is as independent as you.
+If you plan to purchase a home soon, contact First Federal Bank for more details about our mortgage lending programs.